lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/2-pricing.md

 ## On-Demand Instances

-Pay by the houror the second, depending on the type ò instance you run.
+Pay by the hour or the second, depending on the type of instance you run.

 Ideal for short-term, unpredictable workloads that cannot be interrupted.